codenet/col733-cloud/compute-dsm.md

 the program controller ask all workers to create a checkpoint and we let workers create a checkpoint at their own pace whenever they hear from the controller?
 When a worker is done creating its own checkpoint, it resumes execution without waiting for other workers to finish creating their checkpoints.
+In other words, can we create a checkpoint without stopping the whole program?

 Unfortunately, this also does not work.
+We demonstrate a simple example where we are running just a single thread and asynchronously checkpointing two pages while the thread is running.
 Here, an older value `x=1` and a newer value `y=3` got saved into the checkpoint.
-When the program resumes running the loop, we get `x=2` and `y=5` which was not possible if no crash had happened!
+When the program resumes running the loop, we get `x=2` and `y=5` which was not a possible program state!
 We call this an *inconsistent checkpoint*.

 <img src="assets/figs/dsm-async-cps.png" alt="Asynchronous checkpoints can be inconsistent" width="300"/>

 ### Replication
 Since checkpointing and recovering from checkpointing is slow, we can also do replication.
 Whenever a worker writes, the writes are sent to all the copies to keep all copies up-to-date.
-The advantage is that we never lose a page.
+The advantage is that we never lose a page and hence may not need to rollback to an older state.
 However, this significantly slows down all writes.

-The bigger problem is on how to recover the thread contexts?
+The bigger problem is how to recover the thread contexts?
 Shall we replicate thread context after every instruction?
 That will be even slower :( We don't want to do that.
 Can we just restart the thread after a crash?
 Let us say the thread was simply doing `x++; y--`.
 After incrementing `x` it crashes.
 If we